By Bill Mefford

 But Paul knew this as well.
 Think about his own experience.
 As a Jewish teacher, Paul knew intimately the story of his people, how they were enslaved and treated horribly by the Egyptians (not to mention the Babylonians or Assyrians at other times), and from which God called Moses to lead the Exodus of the Jewish people out from Egyptian slavery.

 Did Paul believe that the Egyptian Pharaohs were not a terror to good conduct?
 Did Paul believe that his Jewish ancestors deserve to be enslaved; that they did something bad enough to be enslaved for generations?
 Because that is the argument he is making.
-And sadly, this is the argument that every oppressor in every society that has had a church with leaders eager to support them have made as well.
-This is what angers me about this passage and how Beauregard and so many other oppressors have used it.
+And sadly, this is the argument that every oppressor in every society has made who has had a church with leaders eager to support them.
+This is what angers me about this passage and how Sessions and so many other oppressors have used it.

 It is not surprising that donald trump, in his remarks on Monday, defending the policy of his administration of separating families, immediately jumped into how horrible immigrants are, using Paul's argument in verse three perfectly. trump was saying that immigrants deserve to be treated inhumanely and without regard for human rights.

 Paul, like donald trump and like all historical oppressors before, is wrong.
 Dead wrong.
 And Paul's misguided attempts to impress his fellow Christians in Rome, has had devastating results on vulnerable people throughout history.
-Frankly, it pisses me off to even read the first part of this chapter.
+Frankly, it is incredibly hard for me to read the first part of this chapter.

 Yet, that is what most progressives tend to do - we tend to ignore and skip over Romans 13:1-9a and try to jump to the second part of verse nine when Paul reminds the Romans that love is most important.
 I agree we should remind folks that this passage is in there as well, but let's not ignore the passage before this.
 It is there and we should point out to folks that it is there and that Paul was wrong in his claims.